Triceratops: Torosaurus as growth stage of Triceratops

+In 2013, Farke and Leonardo Maiorino published morphometric research, a statistical analysis of the morphospace (shape space) describing the variation of the Torosaurus, Triceratops horridus, Triceratops prorsus, and Nedoceratops skulls correlated with maturation.
+They concluded that Torosaurus latus skulls throughout maturation retained a different form from T. horridus and T. prorsus, the last two species showing an overlapping in their proportions.
+This is even true when the frill shape is disregarded.
+Nedoceratops proved, except for size, not to be a plausible transitional form between Torosaurus and Triceratops horridus.
+Farke and Maiorino admitted that the low number of Torosaurus specimens reduced the reliability of these results, but concluded that Torosaurus and Triceratops were separate taxa, though allowing for the possibility of anagenesis, i.e. the several taxa forming a single chronospecies line of descent, given the lack of good stratigraphic data.
+The morphometric study was inconclusive on the point of Torosaurus utahensis, for which most specimens consist of isolated bones, with its morphospace falling in between Triceratops and Torosaurus latus and not well separated from either.

+Researchers have claimed that distinct juvenile Torosaurus have been excavated from a bonebed in the Javelina Formation of Big Bend National Park, basing their identification as Torosaurus cf. utahensis on their proximity to an adult with a characteristic Torosaurus parietal.
+In 2022, Mallon et al. argued that two specimens found in Canada's Frenchman and Scollard Formations, EM P16.1. (at Eastend Historical Museum in Saskatchewan) and UALVP 1646 (at the University of Alberta), are subadults and can be referred to Torosaurus, this indicating that it is a valid taxon.
+The same study also noted that Torosaurus indeed lived during the Late Maastrichtian (contemporaneously with Triceratops).

 Other genera as growth stages of Triceratops

 Opinion has varied on the validity of a separate genus for Nedoceratops.
 Scannella and Horner regarded it as an intermediate growth stage between Triceratops and Torosaurus.
 Farke, in his 2011 redescription of the only known skull, concluded that it was an aged individual of its own valid taxon, Nedoceratops hatcheri.
 Longrich and Fields also did not consider it a transition between Torosaurus and Triceratops, suggesting that the frill holes were pathological.

 As described above, Scannella had argued in 2010 that Nedoceratops should be considered a synonym of Triceratops.
 Farke (2011) maintained that it represents a valid distinct genus.
-Longrich agreed with Scannella about Nedoceratops and made a further suggestion: that the recently described Ojoceratops was likewise a synonym.
+Longrich agreed with Scannella about Nedoceratops and made a further suggestion that the recently described Ojoceratops was likewise a synonym.
 The fossils, he argued, are indistinguishable from the Triceratops horridus specimens that were previously attributed to the defunct species Triceratops serratus.

 Longrich observed that another newly described genus, Tatankaceratops, displayed a strange mix of characteristics already found in adult and juvenile Triceratops.
 Rather than representing a distinct genus, Tatankaceratops could as easily represent a dwarf Triceratops or a Triceratops individual with a developmental disorder that caused it to stop growing prematurely.